haptork/easyLambda/_docs/13-benchmarks.md

 data(GB) | 3 | 6 | 12 | 24 | 48 | -

 EasyLambda scales well on multi-cores as shown in the following table.
 The performance is compared with MR-MPI library.
-The code for the wc problem in MR-MPI library is taken from its examples.
+The code for the wordcount problem in MR-MPI library is taken from its examples.

 processes  | 1 | 2 | 4 | data